corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

 #### State Manager Databases

 Corda requires one or more PostgreSQL database instances for the persistence of state between worker types.
 These are referred to as state manager databases.
-R3 recommends that you deploy separate isolated State Manager database instances for the following workers:
+R3 recommends that you deploy separate isolated state manager database instances for the following workers:

 * Flow workers
 * Flow mapper workers